Testing your Johnson

 It appears that the Santa Fe RR used the steeper Johnson Canyon route for east-west rail travel and the gentler "Coconino Cut" route to the north for west-east rail travel through to the early 1960's.
 The line was finally abandoned in 1962 and the rails removed when the "Coconino Cut" route was double-tracked.

-The Hike: Start your hike from the trailhead near the abandoned settlement of Welch Station located near the intersection of FR6 and the abandoned Santa Fe railway right-of-way.
+Start your hike from the trailhead near the abandoned settlement of Welch Station located near the intersection of FR6 and the abandoned Santa Fe railway right-of-way.
 If you walk over to the northwest corner of this intersection, you will find a large concrete slab.
 This is all that remains of the old Welch Station.
 If you explore the immediate vicinity you can find remains of some smaller concrete pads, presumably from other support buildings.

 The hike east along the abandoned roadbed begins on small flat plain with little grade that soon becomes surrounded by gentle rolling hills.
 We discovered squash and small gourds growing along the embankments (some of which made their way back home to supplement a Halloween fall season display).
 There is an intact bridge crossing a small wash that had a particularly high concentration of these yellow and green gourds.